 Day 4: Visit to Singapore Zoo

 On our last day in Singapore we had the Singapore Zoo awaiting us.
+Visiting the zoo was one of the top experiences and things to do in Singapore and Malaysia with our toddler.
 From the Polar bear to the kangaroos, the orangutans to the giraffes, this zoo was a wonderful exhibition of some amazing wildlife.
 We enjoyed the splash show which featured a well-trained and friendly sea lion.
 Our son by now had turned cranky due to the unbearable heat and hence we dashed to the Kids zone, a child friendly pool with minimal depth.
 This was one the most memorable moments as he absolutely loved the cool waters splashing on him.

 Post lunch, we then headed to the Merlion Park to catch a last glimpse of the skyline.
 We reached just in time for the light and water show.
 We were completely immersed for 15 minutes in the wonderful convergence of lights and water beautifully displaying and lightening up the entire city.
 We sat at the park for a while just to bask in as much of the city as we could before we bid adieus the next day.